SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

       ```
       sudo apt install ffmpeg
       ```
-   * Run the following syntax to be able to see the available formats
+   * Run the following syntax to be able to see the available formats:
       ```
       yt-dlp -F [URL...]
       ```
-   * From the provided list choose the desired format and select the code
+   * From the provided list choose the desired format and select the code.
-   * Run the follwing snippet to start the download,
+   * Run the following snippet to start the download:
      ```
      yt-dlp [code] [URL...]
      ```
 #### Step 2 - Creating a Dataset
-* This step is to create a dataset to be able to train the yolov5 model
+* This step is to create a dataset to be able to train the yolov5 model.
-* The dataset is created in [Roboflow] {https://roboflow.com/}
+* The dataset is created in [Roboflow] {https://roboflow.com/}.
-* You could also use the preexisting datasets under the universe tab
+* You could also use the preexisting datasets under the universe tab.
-* Once you sign-up to Roboflow you'd be able to create a dataset by clicking the create new dataset option
+* Once you sign-up to Roboflow you'd be able to create a dataset by clicking the create new dataset option.
-* The first step is to upload the pictures of ships
+* The first step is to upload pictures of ships.
-    * The number of pictures directly influence the confidence level of the detections
+    * The number of pictures directly influences the confidence level of the detection.
-    * Also to be considered is the number of classes you want to detect in the model (i.e. Ships, people)
+    * Also to be considered is the number of classes you want to detect in the model (i.e. Ships, people).
-* The next step is where roboflow assigns the uploaded images into the traning set, validation and the test sets.
+* The next step is where Roboflow assigns the uploaded images to the training set, validation and test sets.
 * The next step is the annotation of the uploaded images where you have to identify the objects in the image and give it a class name(s).
 * Database generation step provides you with the option of adding preprocessing and Augmentation steps to the dataset, to be able to train your model better.
     * I added the preprocessing steps of Auto-Orient and Static crop.
-    * Augmentation - Noise, bounding shear and Exposure to help with the not so clear detections.
+    * Augmentation: Noise, bounding shear and Exposure to help with the not-so-clear detections.
 * Then by clicking generate, you have the dataset!
 * You then copy the private key of the dataset, which would be used in the next step to import the database.

 #### Step 3 - Training and Detection
-* The Traning and the execution of the code is performed on google colab because it is a cloud-based Jupyter Notebook platform favored for its free access to GPUs and TPUs, requiring no local setup.
+* The Traning and the execution of the code are performed on google collab because it is a cloud-based Jupyter Notebook platform favoured for its free access to GPUs and TPUs, requiring no local setup.
 It integrates common libraries, supports real-time collaboration, and connects to Google Drive.
 With Python support and educational resources, it's a powerful tool for data science and machine learning practice and learning.
 However, users should be aware of session timeouts and resource limitations for more complex tasks.
-* You create an account on google colab and open a new colabarotary
+* You create an account on Google Colab and open a new colabarotary.
-* mount your google drive to be ablt to
-* To be able to train and run the model, the following dependencies are executed,
+* mount your google drive to be able to train and run the model, the following dependencies are executed:
 ```
 !git clone https://github.com/ultralytics/yolov5  # clone repo
 %cd yolov5